These Cherry Bars are incredibly easy to make and absolutely scrumptious. They’re sure to be a hit with all your friends and family.

-I made these bars after seeing them on pinterest.
+I made these bars after seeing them on Pinterest.
 There are so many versions of them out there.
-For the purpose of this post I used Taste of Home‘s version, but tweaked it just a wee bit.
+For the purpose of this post, I used Taste of Home‘s version, but tweaked it just a wee bit.
 I also really love Deliciously Sprinkled‘s version.

 There are tons of versions of Cherry Bars, or Cherry Kuchen Bars, out there.
 Many bloggers have their own versions of them.
 They are incredibly popular because they taste so flipping amazing.

 So, whether you want to call them Cherry Bars, Cherry Pie Bars or Cherry Kuchen Bars, they will rock your world when you make them.
 The dough is perfectly soft, the sweet cherry pie filling with the glaze over top is perfection.